maddigits/maddigits.github.com/_posts/2016-02-10-flag-oriented-programming.md

 - Programmer X (the next guy - given `next = n`), arrives late at the office because of a flat tire - not very happy already;
-- Programmer X needs to add another feature to the coffee making class, let's say, wether or not to add cinnamon, of course, as fast as possible;
+- Programmer X needs to add another feature to the coffee making class, let's say, whether or not to add cinnamon, of course, as fast as possible;
 - Programmer X opens the `Coffee.rb` file, takes a look around and start cursing someone - because he couldn't stand to look at that hundred `if` statements;